 Once you've decided which part of town you want to stay in, go to my Guide to Getting the Best Hotel Deals to find the best hotel deals in Los Angeles from budget motels to 5-star luxury hotels.
 These strategies will work for finding great hotel deals in other locations as well.

 If you are a jetsetter who puts a priority on staying in really cool hotels or are looking for the best of the best, check out Top Luxury Hotels in Los Angeles

 If you happen to be a frequent traveler wanting to add more points to your hotel loyalty program, you'll find that most chains have multiple options in the LA area.
 Be careful to look at the specific hotel on the map, because hotels often identify themselves by the names of attractions that are 20 miles away.
-Here are some of the top hotels with loyalty programs.

 Where to Eat in Los Angeles

 There are so many places to eat in Los Angeles that you can pretty much turn your head in any direction and see one or more from just about anywhere.
 If you're a die-hard foodie, then your whole Los Angeles trip may be based around some specific restaurants you have in mind, and for those, you probably want to make reservations before you leave home.

 Yelp.com is a good resource for researching restaurants based on reviews from locals.
 Tripadvisor also has reviews of popular restaurants from a traveler perspective.
 You can make reservations for most LA restaurants that take reservations at Opentable.com.
 For the rest of you, where you eat will be more a function of what attractions you're visiting and where you are staying.